Interested in working as a bouncer? This is the place to explore the pros and cons. Learn here about bouncers. What they can do and can’t do legally.

-Bouncers work at bars, nightclubs, strip clubs, concerts and other places needing security guards.
+Bouncers work at bars, nightclubs, strip clubs, concerts and other places needing security.
 The duties of a bouncer typically include checking IDs for legal age.
 Prohibiting entry to substance-impaired people.
 Dealing with aggressive or otherwise unacceptable behavior.
 And, in general, providing safety and security to patrons and other employees.

 - Check IDs.

-- Refuse entry to people who are too young, too intoxicated, or who are known not to follow establishment policies.
+- Refuse entry to people who are too young, too intoxicated, or who are known not to follow venue policies.